-Actions Performance Measures 1.13 Provide regular statistical reports to Board Members and Constituent Councils.
+Actions Performance Measures 1.9 Conduct Audit Committee meetings as required by Charter.
+Audit committee meet minimum of two times per annum.
+1.10 Ensure the financial statements are audited annually as per the requirements of the Charter.
+Audited financial statements adopted at Augus/September meeting and provided to Constituent Councils within 5 days.
+1.11 Monitor Long Term Financial Plan.
+Plan reviewed annually as part of budget process.
+1.12 Provide regular statistical reports to Board Members and Constituent Council.
 Reports provided at scheduled Board meetings.
-1.14 Conduct annual review of delegations.
+1.13 Conduct review of delegations as required.
 Lead Constituent Councils in process.
 Resolutions and Instruments of delegation provided to Constituent Councils.
 Documents provided to Constituent Councils.
-Delegations from EHA to CEO reviewed annually.
-1.15 Provide information to the Board of Management in relation to public health reforms and provide written responses on behalf of EHA and Constituent Councils to State Government.
+Delegations from EHA to CEO reviewed as required.
+1.14 Provide information to the Board of Management in relation to public health reforms and provide written responses on behalf of EHA and Constituent Councils to State Government.
 Information reports provided to Board and distributed to Constituent Councils as required.
-1.16 Compile annual report in relation to the operations of EHA as required by the Charter.
-Annual report adopted at August meeting and provided to Constituent Councils and other stakeholders.
-1.17 Compile report pursuant to the SA Public Health Act 2011 in relation to the operations of EHA as required by legislation.
+1.15 Compile annual report in relation to the operations of EHA as required by the charter.
+Annual report provided to Constituent Councils by 30 September.
+1.16 Compile report pursuant to the South Australian Public Health, Act 2011 in relation to the operations of EHA as required by legislation.
 Report adopted at relevant Board meeting and provided to Public Health Council.
-1.18 Compile annual reports pursuant to the Food Act 2001 and Safe Drinking Water Act 2011 in relation to the operations of EHA as required by legislation.
+1.17 Compile annual report pursuant to the Food Act 2001 and Safe Drinking Water Act, 2011 in relation to the operations of EHA as required by legislation.
 Report adopted at August meeting and provided to SA Health.
-1.19 Compare Annual Business Plan against performance measures.
-Report presented to August meeting.
-1.20 Provide delegates report to CEO of each Constituent Council following Board meetings for tabling at subsequent council meeting.
-Reports provided following Board meetings.
-1.21 Properly convene meetings of Constituent Council nominated contacts including providing agendas and minutes.
+1.18 Compare Annual Business Plan against performance measures.
+Report presented to September meeting.
+1.19 Convene meetings of Constituent Council nominated contacts.
+Work with contacts to actively promote EHA's services to the Constituent Councils.
 4 meetings conducted per year.
-1.22 Maintenance of electronic records management system to properly maintain records and reference documents of EHA.
+1.20 Maintenance of electronic records management system to properly maintain records and reference documents of EHA.
 System developed to ensure appropriate standards are being met.
-1.23 Continually review the EHA website to improve the functionality and available information and educational material.
+1.21 Continually review the EHA website to improve the functionality and available information and educational material.
 Improved website functionality and available information.

-1.24 Explore the potential for the expansion of service provision to areas outside of its current Constituent Council areas.
+Actions Performance Measures 1.22 Finalise the EHA Customer Service Public Health Enquiry Guidelines.
+Document finalised.
+1.23 Explore the potential for the expansion of service provision to areas outside of its current Constituent Council areas.
 Report to Board on expansion opportunities.
-1.25 Maintenance of Health Manager (electronic database) and Mobile Health (inspection App).
+1.24 Maintenance of Health Manager (electronic database) and Mobile Health (inspection App).
 Continue to expand Health Manager and Mobile Health internal and external functionality, to improve inspection, complaint and administrative efficiency and reporting capabilities.
 Introduce new applications and reporting capabilities where required.
 Continue to liaise with Open Office to discuss new applications.
-1.26 EHO's to continue to utilise the handheld electronic tablets with access to Mobile Health during routine and follow-up food inspections.
-Expand the use of the electronic tablets in other EHO onsite field work.
-Continue to utilise the handheld electronic tablets during routine and follow-up food inspections.
-Explore the opportunities to expand the use of the electronic tablets in other EHO onsite field work.
-1.27 Participate in the Environmental Health Managers Forum to address environmental health issues and promote uniformity and professional consistency.
-Management to attend and participate in the Environmental Health Managers Forum meetings.
-1.28 Engage and participate with LGA, Environmental Health Australia, state and local government authorities, and other non-Government authorities to review best practice standards and promote uniformity and professional consistency.
-Engage, attend and actively participate.
-1.29 Continue membership and actively participate in the Eastern Adelaide Zone Emergency Management Committee to develop and finalise the Eastern Zone Emergency Management Plan.
+1.25 Participate in the Environmental Managers Forum to address environmental health issues and promote uniformity and professional consistency.
+Management to attend and participate in the Environmental Managers Forum meetings.
+1.26 Engage with LGA, non Government Organisations and state and local government authorities to review best practice standards and promote uniformity and professional consistency.
+Engage and actively participate in opportunities to promote consistency.
+1.27 Continue membership and actively participate in the Eastern Adelaide Zone Emergency Management Committee to develop and finalise the Eastern Zone Emergency Management Plan.
 Attend the Eastern Adelaide Zone Emergency Management Committee and actively contribute towards the development of the Eastern Zone Emergency Management Plan.

-Professional, skilled and committed staff providing valued services to the community
+Objective 1.1 Professional, skilled and committed staff providing valued services to the community